The Certified Professional Coding program has been great. The teacher is fantastic and is always available for tutoring or additional assistance.

 70 Hour Optional Externship

 The Essential Job Skills & Career Development course is REQUIRED to receive a certification of completion for the Certified Professional Coder (CPC-A) program.
 This course is offered at various times throughout the year.
-The cost of the course is $165.

 Upon successful completion of classwork, students will be eligible to become nationally certified as a CPC-A (Certified Professional Coder Apprentice) by the American Academy of Professional Coders.
 You will earn this credential (CPC-A) after successfully passing the national certification examination.
 This certification is sponsored by the American Academy of Professional Coders (the AAPC), a nationally recognized organization offering professional accreditation, education, recognition, and networking opportunities to medical coders utilizing CPT, ICD-10-CM and HCPCS.
 Visit them at www.aapc.com or call 800-626-2633 to obtain an application packet or information.